 - Target your blogging and social media posts carefully.
 This will give you the maximum return on what is really a very small investment.

 Of course, there are other social media platforms out there.
 Instagram, Snapchat and Pinterest are all visually based media.
-Legal practices have not really embraced these relative newcomers, but watch this space, social media for small law firms really is a growing trend.
+Legal practices have not really embraced these yet, but watch this space, social media for small law firms really is a growing trend.